 This course has evolved alongside the Environmental Resources Engineering program.
-Dr. James Hassett taught the initial offering of the course as FEG 296 in 2008 when it first combined material from the one-credit FEG 300 (design) and ERE 225 (graphics) courses taught by Professor Doug Daley.
+Dr. James Hassett taught the initial offering of the course as FEG 296 in 2008 combining material from the one-credit FEG 300 (design) and ERE 225 (graphics) courses taught by Professor Doug Daley.
 This course was offered twice as FEG 133 in largely the same format it is in today.
 We thank the prior instructors for providing materials for use in this class.